p0lyw0lf/website/src/content/blog/2025-01-19-I-Have-Numbers-Now.md

 ## Where Do Numbers Go?

 Initially, I thought "oh, I can just write a hacky Python script to download & parse them all".
 But then the thought of writing a hacky Python script seemed really unappealing to me, so I [lazyweb-ed on Mastodon](https://social.treehouse.systems/@PolyWolf/113851932867864276) to see if anyone knew of any pre-built solutions to parse CloudFront logs.
-Fortunately [someone responded](https://woof.tech/@unlobito/113851963653376831) ([unlobito](https://lobi.to/)) suggesting a program called [GoAccess](https://goaccess.io/){% n #1 /%} that looked pretty good.
+Fortunately [someone responded](https://woof.tech/@unlobito/113851963653376831) ([unlobito](https://lobi.to/)) suggesting a program called [GoAccess](https://goaccess.io/)[^1] that looked pretty good.
 Now, all I had to do was write some hacky Python that calls the following shell script!

 ```bash
 #!/usr/bin/env bash